 If your partner is not pregnant and you go to a Zika area, then on your return:

-- If no symptoms of Zika: use condoms for 12 weeks to protect your partner.
+1. If symptoms of Zika: use condoms for 12 weeks to protect your partner.

-- If you have Zika symptoms: use condoms for 6 months to protect your partner.
+2. If you Zika symptoms: use condoms for 6 months to protect your partner.

 Very rarely Zika may trigger Guillain-Barré syndrome (GBS).
 This is a very rare disorder that can cause muscle weakness and paralysis for a few weeks to several months.
 It is very likely triggered by Zika in a small proportion of people.
 GBS can also be triggered by other infections e.g. influenza.
 Most people fully recover from GBS, but some have permanent damage.